 This unlikely story of pre-adolescent solidarity is about one hour, during one day, on one quiet South Side Chicago street, in which an astonishing assault was mounted to stop one sadistic adult from tormenting one child.

 I don’t believe abused children ever really recover.
 I believe they burn.
 A low flame perhaps, but it’s on, all the time.
 Some evil person who thinks they’re safe, in control and free to do as they please with one of them never knows when that low flame will burst into a wildfire…and consume them.
 This story is about one of those times.

-When you read my story, a harsh story, think about what you would have done, if I had come to your door that mild summer day, almost fifty years ago, to ask you to leave your home to come help me.
+When you read my story, a harsh story, think about what you would have done, if I had come to your door that mild summer day, fifty-five years ago, to ask you to leave your home to come help me.